 A piece I wrote on Goethe's Faust was published in Empty Mirror.
 Here's a link; hope the humans of the internet enjoy.
 The Necessity of Tragedy—How What Goethe Played with is Still Entirely Relevant

 I'm currently still in the process of formulating a routine for myself.
 Well, I suppose I already have a routine, but it seems necessary to reframe one in which I'm not dreading every waking and sleeping moment.
 There aren't too many other moments, mind you.
-Working for 9.5 hours, returning home, sleeping, and then returning back to work all over again isn’t even something to give a vague name to.
+Working for 9.5 hours, returning home, sleeping, and then returning… Continue reading It could’ve been funny.

 Is Faust Pt.
 One a TragedyAn essay I wrote on Faust, Part One by Goethe.